hatchways/team-pokemon/README.md

 ## Run Locally

-- To run server, navigate into server folder and run
+- To run server, cd into /server folder and run
   ### `npm run dev`
-- To start client, navigate into client and run
+- To start client, cd into /client and run
   ### `npm start`

 **Login**